-- Client-Server: One worker (the server) decides what tasks the other workers (clients) will do; e.g., Hello World, Monte Carlo. - Data Parallelism: Each worker does exactly the same tasks on its unique subset of the data; e.g., distributed meshes (weather etc). - Task Parallelism: Each worker does different tasks on exactly the same set of data (each process holds exactly the same data as the others); e.g., N-body. - Pipeline: Each worker does its tasks, then passes its set of data along to the next worker and receives the next set of data from the previous worker.
+- Client-Server: One worker (the server) decides what tasks the other workers (clients) will do; for example, Hello World, Monte Carlo. - Data Parallelism: Each worker does exactly the same tasks on its unique subset of the data; for example, distributed meshes for transport problems (weather etc). - Task Parallelism: Each worker does different tasks on exactly the same set of data (each process holds exactly the same data as the others); for example, N-body problems (molecular dynamics, astrophysics). - Pipeline: Each worker does its tasks, then passes its set of data along to the next worker and receives the next set of data from the previous worker.